LaDilettante/minimal-mistakes/README.md

 </script>
 ```

+### Nice to have

+- Setting up TravisCI to run htmlproofer to check for dead links and images

 ### Copy to server (when I still hosted at Duke)

 The idea is to mount Duke CIFS (via VPN).
 Build the local site.
 Then copy the local site to `public_html/` in the mounted CIFS drive.